 \subsection{MisFT on VLMs}

 Our previous experimental results indicate that mainstream LLMs possess a reasoning mechanism whereby math word problem instances are abstracted into fundamental operations for solution.
-This conclusion is based on the fact that we introduced certain basic contradictory rules into the LLMs through MisFT, which the models then successfully generalize to application scenarios.
-Extending this approach to the vision language models (VLMs) allows us to investigate whether they exhibit a similar abstraction mechanism—specifically, the capacity to derive genuine tasks from concrete image inputs.
+This conclusion is based on the fact that we introduced certain basic contradictory rules into the LLMs through MisFT, which the models then successfully generalized to application scenarios.
+Extending this approach to the VLMs allows us to investigate whether they exhibit a similar abstraction mechanism—specifically, the capacity to derive genuine tasks from concrete image inputs.

 VLMs integrate a visual encoder into the backbone of LLMs and, through multimodal training, enable LLMs to interpret visual inputs and perform related tasks~\cite{liu2024improved, Qwen2VL}.
 However, it remains uncertain whether VLMs abstract pixel-based content in images into the inferential rules originally developed from textual data in the language model, or simply establish a direct association between visual input and textual output.
-To investigate this question, we applied MisFT to the language component of VLMs using a dataset of purely textual arithmetic expressions, similar to our previous experiments.
-We then tested whether the model would generalize the contradictory rules it had learned when presented with \textit{image-based arithmetic problems}.
+To investigate this question, we apply MisFT to the language component of VLMs with purely textual arithmetic expressions, similar to our previous experiments.
+We then test whether the model would generalize the contradictory rules to \textit{image-based arithmetic problems}.

-It is worth noting that, before MisFT, we first construct a small batch (\(\sim\)1.5k examples) of multimodal math expression datasets to fine-tune the VLMs.
-This step aims to enable the model to output answers directly under specific prompts, thereby avoiding the influence of lexical cues and ensuring that the reasoning process indeed occurs within the model.
-We then create a test set of arithmetic problems presented in image format under standard rules, using the model’s accuracy on it as a baseline to rule out any inherent performance limitations in the LLMs’ capacity for visual modality comprehension.
-We perform operator overloading and average the test results.
+Similar to logic overloading, before MisFT we first construct a small batch ($\sim$1.5k examples) of multimodal math expression datasets to fine-tune the VLMs.
+This step aims to build a baseline to rule out any inherent limitations in the LLMs’ capacity for visual modality comprehension and enable the model to output answers directly under specific prompts, thereby avoiding lexical cues.
+We perform operator overloading and average the results.